Belkyra (Deoxycholic Acid)

 Driving and Operating Machinery

-Belkyra injection is not expected to affect your ability to drive or use machines safely.
+Belkyra does not affect your ability to drive or use machines.

 Storage